 They were designed as ski lodges in the 1960s, but, for various reasons they didn’t take off (no pun intended) as accommodations as such they are pretty rare – it’s believed there are only 96 left in the world.

-We’ve visited the derelict ones in Taiwan, a restored one in a museum in Munich and know of one you can stay in as an Airbnb in Joshua Tree, California – so to see another one right here in Australia got us very excited.
+We’ve visited the derelict ones in Taiwan, a restored one in a museum in Munich and know of one you can stay in as an Airbnb in New Zealand – so to see another one right here in Australia got us very excited.

 Where is the Futuro House, Canberra?